Recently, I had this really original idea that I absolutely wanted to share with you:

 It is a “meta-skill” that improves everything else.”

 As I’ve planned on doing this anyway, I thought: “why not make it a monthly community-event?” and here I am.
 I don’t challenge you to meditate this month.
 Instead, I invite you to come on this journey with me.

 To this end I’ve set up the hashtag

 #ItsMeMonthly (Update, use: #MeaningfulPath) on Instagram and Twitter where you can share your progress, positive effects, questions, and difficulties as well as your results at the end of each month.
 We can also hold each other accountable and stay on this meaningful path together.

 I am working on a blog post about the benefits of meditation that should be helpful as we speak but beginning something new shouldn’t necessarily be difficult, rather fun and simple.

 There are more meditation-methods on the internet than I can count or even present here, so I keep it simple as well: Pick a certain time a day and sit down in a comfortable but upright position, set a timer for 10+ minutes, close your eyes, and pay attention to your breath.
-Notice how you breath in and out.
+Notice how you breathe in and out.
 Do that for 10 minutes!
 HURRAY!
 That seems easy, right?
 Well… you’ll see that it is harder than you think and that your attention will wander all the time, especially as a beginner.
-Overtime you will become better at paying attention and your mind will wander less and less.
-As I said, I’ll go more in depth on this in one of my upcoming articles!
+Over time you will become better at paying attention and your mind will wander less and less.
+As I said, I’ll go more in-depth on this in one of my upcoming articles!

 I will meditate 20 minutes each morning and 10 minutes each evening, but your mileage may vary – keep in mind that this should be simple and fun, not hard and frustrating!